ihowell/ihowell/README.md

 ### I'm looking to collaborate on

 Anything!
-I have an unconventional backgroundd for working in deep learning, and I'm interested in the overlap between my past and current work.
+I have an unconventional background for working in deep learning, and I'm interested in the overlap between my past and current work.

 <!--
 **ihowell/ihowell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.